JuliaMusic/AudioSchedules.jl/README.md

 SampledSink.
 See [SampledSignals](https://github.com/JuliaAudio/SampledSignals.jl) for more information.

-See the [documentation](https://bramtayl.github.io/AudioSchedules.jl/dev) for more details.
+See the [documentation](https://bramtayl.github.io/AudioSchedules.jl/dev) for more details and an example.